Chart Color Schemes

 Age

-The median age in Avondale Heights is 45 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's national median of 38 years.
+The median age in Avondale Heights is 45 years, significantly higher than Greater Melbourne's average of 37 years and Australia's median age of 38 years.
 Compared to Greater Melbourne, Avondale Heights has a higher proportion of residents aged 75-84 (10.6%) but fewer residents aged 25-34 (10.3%).
-According to the 2021 Census, the age group of 35 to 44 years has increased from 13.4% to 14.1% of the population while the 55 to 64 age group has decreased from 11.1% to 10.2%.
-By 2041, demographic projections indicate significant shifts in Avondale Heights' age structure.
-Notably, the 85+ age group is expected to grow by 60%, reaching 1,012 people from 632.
-The combined 65+ age groups will account for 52% of total population growth, reflecting the area's aging demographic profile.
-Conversely, both the 5 to 14 and 0 to 4 age groups are projected to decrease in number.
+According to the 2021 Census, the population aged 35-44 grew from 13.4% to 14.1%, while the 55-64 age group declined from 11.1% to 10.2%.
+By 2041, demographic projections show significant shifts in Avondale Heights' age structure.
+The 85+ age group is projected to grow by 60%, reaching 1,012 people from 633.
+Notably, the combined 65+ age groups will account for 52% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 5-14 and 0-4 age groups are projected to decrease in number.